golmschenk/moa_exoplanet_archive/ipac_documentation.md

-DoPHOT is a point spread function fitting (PSF) photometry program.
-Some relevant details of the PSF fitting are discussed.
-The quality of the photometry returned by DoPHOT is assessed via reductions of an 'artificial' globular cluster generated from a list with well known magnitudes and colors.
-Results from comparative tests between DoPHOT and DAOPHOT using this synthetic cluster and real data are also described.
-(SECTION: Instrumentation and Data Analysis)
+Software Used to Create the Dataset

+DoPHOT

+DoPHOT is a common point spread function fitting (PSF) photometry program.
+DoPHOT uses a analytical function (a polynomial approximation to a 2-D Gaussian) to represent stellar profiles.

+The MOA dataset consists of two components.
+A collection of light curves, each of a which is a table of data, and the table of the metadata for all the light curves.
+Each row in each light curve table corresponds to a moment in time, and the related measurements and derived values for that moment in time.
+Each row in the metadata table corresponds to a light curve.
+There is one row in the metadata table for each light curve in the dataset.